jeog/TDAmeritradeAPI/README_STREAMING.md

 - ```TimesaleEquitySubscription```
 - ```TimesaleOptionsSubscription```

 These use a combination of security symbols/strings and field numbers representing what type of data to return.
-These field numbers are found in the 'Field' suffixed enums:
+In C/C++ these field numbers are found in the 'Field' suffixed enums:

 - ```QuotesSubscriptionField```
 - ```OptionsSubscriptionField```